 In a partnership with the National Education Association and thanks to a grant from the Library of Congress Teaching with Primary Sources (TPS) program, Citizen U has developed a new series of micro-credentials.
 This professional learning offering aims to help educators better integrate inquiry learning with primary sources into instruction across grades and disciplines using a variety of frameworks and strategies.
-The first four micro-credentials, developed in collaboration with NEA educators and TPS Consortium members Emerging America, Collaborative for Educational Services and Inquiry in the Upper Midwest, Minnesota Historical Society, will be available soon via the TPS Micro-credential Library.
+The first four micro-credentials, developed in collaboration with NEA educators and TPS Consortium members Emerging America, Collaborative for Educational Services and Inquiry in the Upper Midwest, Minnesota Historical Society, are available via the TPS Micro-credential Library.

 The TPS micro-credentials are free for NEA members and $75 for non-members.
 School districts interested in enrolling a large group of educators consisting of some or all non-NEA members should contact us.
 While the micro-credentials are asynchronous, we have created a TPS Micro-credentials group on the TPS Teachers Network to offer support for educators.

 Educator uses inquiry to engage learners in analysis of primary sources to promote student empathy, foster understanding of multiple perspectives, deepen content knowledge, and enhance critical thinking skills.

 Types of Evidence Required: mini-lesson outline, primary source set review, activity plan, activity evidence and analysis

 Educator uses inquiry learning with primary sources to enhance students’ civics knowledge, skills, and dispositions across one or more disciplines.

 Types of Evidence Required: lesson planning document, lesson plan, lesson evidence and analysis

 Educator uses primary sources and inquiry strategies to craft culturally relevant instruction.